Discrete Restricted Boltzmann Machines: Discussion

 \subsubsection{Acknowledgments}

-The first author is grateful to Nihat Ay and Johannes Rauh.
-Part of this work was accomplished while he visited the Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany, in September and October 2012.
+We are grateful to the ICLR 2013 community for very valuable comments.
+This work was accomplished in part at the Max Planck Institute for Mathematics in the Sciences.
 This work is supported in part by DARPA grant FA8650-11-1-7145.